uptownkat/Maggie-Portfolio/Python/Lego/README.md

 The set with the most pieces is the World Map frin 2021 with near 12,000 pieces.
 This retails at $249.00.
 Since the company launched in 1970 the number of sets entering the market has increased exponentially, 40 in 1970 to 967 in 2022, that is a  Price is related to the number of  pieces in a set.

+### Dashboard (Amazon Quicksight)

+Here is a screenshot of an dynamic dashboard with searchable data as outlined in this report on all Lego sets including links to images.